dhruvna/CS190J-SurveyChain-Project/README.md

 - Can register, create surveys, submit responses, and claim rewards.
 - Can view surveys and their responses.
 #### Anonymous User
-- Can participant in surveys.
+- Can participate in surveys.
-- Cannot create surveys, claim rewards.
+- Cannot create surveys or claim rewards.
 - **Register User**
   - **Function:** `register(string memory _username)`
   - **Description:** Registers a new user in the system with a given username.